 The Supplementary Retirement Scheme (SRS) helps to address the financial needs of Singapore’s future retirees.
 The SRS is a voluntary scheme that complements the CPF.
 Local tax residents can contribute varying amounts to SRS (subject to a top-up cap) at their discretion.

-Following the scrap of the CPF Special Account for those aged 55 and above from 2025, coupled with the fact that Singaporeans are living longer, the SRS has gained attention as a viable option to grow our retirement nest egg.
+Following the scrapping of the CPF Special Account for those aged 55 and above in 2025, coupled with the fact that Singaporeans are living longer, the SRS has gained attention as a viable option to grow our retirement nest egg.

 For middle and high-income taxpayers in particular, SRS account contributions provide attractive tax savings.
 However, with a low 0.05% per annum (p.a.) interest rate on SRS accounts and high inflation, SRS contributions should not just be set aside solely for tax efficiency, but can also be invested to boost your long-term retirement savings.